Gummar/Lethal-Bots/Thunderstore/README.md

 ## On a more serious note
 This mod is very alpha and I still need some polishing.
 <br/>I'm just happy to share this project with you, in hope that you find it fun and enjoyable.
-T-Rizzle: I have made multiple changes to this from the original addon, unlike Lethal Interns these bots are to be more player like.
+<br/>T-Rizzle: I have made multiple changes to this from the original addon.
+While Lethal Interns intend to have the, well you know, interns assist the player, I found it not to my liking, but I saw the potential it had in general.<br/>
+These bots are to be more player like and this includes advantages such as counting as real players and the downsides like limited stamina.
 - Although they will never be the same a players, they are great for small groups or playing with weak or no internet.
-- Or you could go crazy and use MoreCompany and run around with an army of them
+- Or you could go crazy and use MoreCompany and run around with an army of them.
+- I recommend about 23 to 31 of them.
+After that it really starts to get laggy and there is only so much I can do to optimize them.

 ## Credits
 - [**Szumi57**](https://github.com/Szumi57) - Original idea and coding of the original mod, Lethal Intership.